fennel-ai/client/docs/pages/api-reference/operators/join.md

 <Expandable title="on" type="Optional[List[str]]" defaultVal="None">
 Kwarg that specifies the list of fields along which join should happen.
-If present, both left and right side datasets must have fields with these names and matching data types.
+If present, both left and right side datasets must have fields with these names and matching data types (data types on left hand side can be optional).
 This list must be identical to the names of all key columns of the right hand side.

 If this isn't set, `left_on` and `right_on` must be set instead.
 </Expandable>